-An estate is the property that a person owns or has a legal interest in.
+An Estate is the property and assets that a person owns or has a legal interest in.
 The term is often used to describe the assets and liabilities left by a person after death.

 Why make a Will?